Does transitioning to online classes mid-semester affect conceptual understanding?: Results Analyses

 In this section we first present some analyses of the distribution of the scores for students in the pre- and post-tests ($N=256$), starting in the left panel of Fig. \ref{fig:HistMarks} (where the right panel is for the paired data, $N=48$).
 The difference in distributions (pre- compared to post-test) have well defined shifts indicating a gain, particularly for the paired data.
 In Table \ref{table-marks-stats} the results for the pre- and post-test scores can be seen.
 The gain of $G=0.24$ was calculated from the paired data and is the expected gain for a standard physics course \cite{Hake:1998}.
 The difference in mean scores was checked via the paired samples {\it t}-test ($N=48$) and was {\it not} due to random fluctuations at the $95\%$ confidence level ({\it p}-value $= 0.000002614$, two-tailed), implying we found a statistically significant difference in the means (pre- and post-test).\footnote{The means for the pre- or post-tests groups used an independent samples {\it t}-test and was found to be not due to random fluctuations at the $95\%$ confidence level; {\it p}-value $=0.00001182$, two-tailed.}

-This relationship between pre- and post-test scores can also be seen in Fig. \ref{fig:correlation-marks}, where the correlation in was found to be moderate and positive.
+This relationship between pre- and post-test scores can also be seen in Fig. \ref{fig:correlation-marks}, where the correlation was found to be moderate and positive.
 It should be noted that the gain from the pre-test mean, as compared to the post-test mean, is not used to determine the gains \cite{Hake:1998}, although we have performed a question by question breakdown.
 In terms of numbers, Pearson's correlation coefficient, in Fig. \ref{fig:correlation-marks}, gives a moderate positive correlation of $r=0.504$ with {\it p}-value $= 0.000261<\alpha$ at the $95\%$ significance level ($\alpha<0.05$).

-As student ideas may not be clearly understood, nor how much they have learnt according to their own perspectives or from interviews, we can identify them through analyses of question by question responses.
+As student ideas may not be clearly understood, we can identify them through analyses of question by question responses.
 Fig. \ref{fig:post-pre-breakdown} indicates the percentages of students who correctly answered each question in the pre- and post-tests, with the differences also shown (diagonal hatching/blue).
 A similar schematic is shown for the paired data (see bottom panel Fig. \ref{fig:post-pre-breakdown}) for comparison.
 We note here the presence of negative gains for certain questions, which are indicative of poorer performance in the post-test.
 This ``loss'' is especially pronounced in Fig. \ref{fig:post-pre-breakdown}, top panel, for questions 14, 20, 22, and 24; this also arises in the paired data of Fig. \ref{fig:post-pre-breakdown} for question 12, bottom panel; the negligible gains in question 21 for the former and questions 14 and 24 for the latter are also worth mentioning.
 The concepts assessed by these questions are standard topics such as projectile motion (questions 12 and 14), as well as kinematics and Newton's second law (questions 20-24).
 However, these questions possibly exploit scenarios with which students are unlikely to have had personal experience with (i.e. objects fired from cannons and motion in deep space) and visual tools like ticker-tapes and displacement-time graphs.
 In doing so, they ensure that students respond based on intuition gained from their mechanics course rather than empirical evidence gathered from daily life.